silvanbrenner/camunda-csharp-client/csharp-client/docs/TaskApi.md

 # **HandleBpmnError**
 > void HandleBpmnError (string id, TaskBpmnErrorDto taskBpmnErrorDto = null)

+Handle BPMN Error

 Reports a business error in the context of a running task by id.
 The error code must be specified to identify the BPMN error handler.
-See the documentation for [Reporting Bpmn Error](https://docs.camunda.org/manual/7.14/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) in User Tasks.
+See the documentation for [Reporting Bpmn Error](https://docs.camunda.org/manual/7.15/reference/bpmn20/tasks/user-task/#reporting-bpmn-error) in User Tasks.

 ### Example
 ```csharp